29next/developer-docs/content/docs/campaigns/guides/cart-summary.md

   .discounts { list-style: none; padding: 0; color: #16a34a }
   .discounts li { display: flex; justify-content: space-between }

-  /* Hide savings row when there are none */ .next-no-savings .savings-row { display: none }
+  /* Hide discount row when no discount is applied */ .next-no-discounts .discount-row { display: none }
-  .savings-amount { color: #16a34a }
+  .discount-amount { color: #16a34a }
 </style>
 ```